CumulusNetworks/docs/content/cumulus-linux-515/System-Configuration/System-Power-and-Switch-Reboot.md

   In an eBGP multihop configuration with warm reboot mode, you must set the {{<link url="Optional-BGP-Configuration/#restart-timers" text="BGP graceful restart timer">}} to 180 seconds or more.

 {{%notice note%}}
-Cumulus Linux supports warm reboot mode with:
-- 802.1X, layer 2 forwarding, layer 3 forwarding with BGP, static routing, and VXLAN routing with EVPN.
-Cumulus Linux does not support warm boot with EVPN MLAG or EVPN multihoming.
+Cumulus Linux supports warm reboot mode with 802.1X, layer 2 forwarding, layer 3 forwarding with BGP, static routing, and VXLAN routing with EVPN.

+The following features are not supported during warm boot:
+- EVPN MLAG or EVPN multihoming.
+- LACP bonds.
+LACP control plane sessions might time out before warm boot completes.
+Use static LAG to keep bonds up with sub-second convergence during warm boot.
 {{%/notice%}}
 <!--
+Ania's original draft below? reformatted the note box to separate supported vs. unsupported with the number of caveats.
 {{%notice note%}}
 Cumulus Linux does not support LACP bonds during warm boot; the LACP control plane sessions might time out before warm boot completes.
 Use a static Link Aggregation Group to keep bonds up during warm boot.
 {{%/notice%}}